CtrlK

 Specificity

-Names the API-mocking domain and a few actions ('Design mocks that simulate real API behavior and enable parallel development'), but uses second-person voice ('You are an API mocking expert', 'Design mocks'), which per the rubric reduces the specificity score by one; a base level of 2 becomes 1.
+Names the API-mocking domain and a couple of actions ('Design mocks that simulate real API behavior and enable parallel development'), but the description is written in second person ('You are an API mocking expert'), which the rubric penalizes by reducing specificity by one from a base of 3.

 Completeness